Elanco Animal Health (NYSE:ELAN) Releases FY 2022 Earnings Guidance

-Several research analysts have weighed in on ELAN shares.
-Morgan Stanley lowered their target price on shares of Elanco Animal Health to $37.00 and set an overweight rating for the company in a research note on Tuesday, May 17th.
-Zacks Investment Research lowered shares of Elanco Animal Health from a hold rating to a sell rating in a research note on Tuesday, May 10th.
-The Goldman Sachs Group lowered their price objective on shares of Elanco Animal Health from $37.00 to $32.00 and set a buy rating for the company in a research note on Thursday.
-Finally, Barclays raised their price objective on shares of Elanco Animal Health from $30.00 to $32.00 and gave the company an equal weight rating in a research note on Monday, February 28th.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and three have issued a buy rating to the stock.
-According to MarketBeat.com, the company currently has a consensus rating of Hold and a consensus target price of $34.60.
+Several brokerages recently commented on ELAN.
+The Goldman Sachs Group cut their price objective on shares of Elanco Animal Health from $37.00 to $32.00 and set a buy rating on the stock in a research report on Thursday, May 19th.
+Morgan Stanley cut their price objective on shares of Elanco Animal Health to $37.00 and set an overweight rating on the stock in a research report on Tuesday, May 17th.
+Barclays increased their price objective on shares of Elanco Animal Health from $30.00 to $32.00 and gave the company an equal weight rating in a research report on Monday, February 28th.
+Finally, Zacks Investment Research downgraded shares of Elanco Animal Health from a hold rating to a sell rating in a research report on Tuesday, May 10th.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and three have assigned a buy rating to the stock.
+According to MarketBeat.com, the company has an average rating of Hold and an average target price of $34.60.

-In other news, Director R David Hoover bought 5,000 shares of the firm’s stock in a transaction that occurred on Tuesday, March 1st.
-The stock was acquired at an average price of $28.66 per share, with a total value of $143,300.00.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, Director John P. Bilbrey purchased 10,000 shares of the firm’s stock in a transaction that occurred on Wednesday, May 11th.
-The stock was bought at an average price of $22.03 per share, with a total value of $220,300.00.
-Following the transaction, the director now directly owns 34,222 shares in the company, valued at $753,910.66.
+In other news, Director R David Hoover bought 5,000 shares of the firm’s stock in a transaction on Tuesday, March 1st.
+The shares were bought at an average price of $28.66 per share, for a total transaction of $143,300.00.
+The purchase was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, Director John P. Bilbrey bought 10,000 shares of the firm’s stock in a transaction on Wednesday, May 11th.
+The shares were purchased at an average price of $22.03 per share, for a total transaction of $220,300.00.
+Following the purchase, the director now owns 34,222 shares in the company, valued at approximately $753,910.66.
 The disclosure for this purchase can be found here.
-Corporate insiders own 6.40% of the company’s stock.
+Insiders bought a total of 25,000 shares of company stock worth $596,900 in the last quarter.
+Company insiders own 6.40% of the company’s stock.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Vanguard Group Inc. increased its holdings in shares of Elanco Animal Health by 1.6% during the 1st quarter.
-Vanguard Group Inc. now owns 41,452,530 shares of the company’s stock valued at $1,081,496,000 after acquiring an additional 650,715 shares during the last quarter.
-BlackRock Inc. grew its holdings in Elanco Animal Health by 6.6% in the 1st quarter.
-BlackRock Inc. now owns 26,217,917 shares of the company’s stock valued at $684,027,000 after buying an additional 1,631,045 shares during the last quarter.
-Goldman Sachs Group Inc. grew its holdings in Elanco Animal Health by 14.6% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 12,105,226 shares of the company’s stock valued at $315,825,000 after buying an additional 1,541,163 shares during the last quarter.
-Sculptor Capital LP grew its holdings in Elanco Animal Health by 22.5% in the 1st quarter.
-Sculptor Capital LP now owns 5,838,554 shares of the company’s stock valued at $152,328,000 after buying an additional 1,073,748 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP grew its holdings in Elanco Animal Health by 27.9% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 3,381,855 shares of the company’s stock valued at $88,258,000 after buying an additional 736,733 shares during the last quarter.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in ELAN.
+Integrated Wealth Concepts LLC raised its position in shares of Elanco Animal Health by 4.1% during the fourth quarter.
+Integrated Wealth Concepts LLC now owns 11,453 shares of the company’s stock valued at $325,000 after buying an additional 455 shares during the last quarter.
+KB Financial Partners LLC raised its position in shares of Elanco Animal Health by 8.2% during the first quarter.
+KB Financial Partners LLC now owns 8,709 shares of the company’s stock valued at $227,000 after buying an additional 658 shares during the last quarter.
+MML Investors Services LLC raised its position in shares of Elanco Animal Health by 6.7% during the fourth quarter.
+MML Investors Services LLC now owns 15,449 shares of the company’s stock valued at $438,000 after buying an additional 974 shares during the last quarter.
+Captrust Financial Advisors raised its position in shares of Elanco Animal Health by 57.0% during the first quarter.
+Captrust Financial Advisors now owns 2,690 shares of the company’s stock valued at $70,000 after buying an additional 977 shares during the last quarter.
+Finally, Vident Investment Advisory LLC raised its position in shares of Elanco Animal Health by 5.6% during the fourth quarter.
+Vident Investment Advisory LLC now owns 18,793 shares of the company’s stock valued at $534,000 after buying an additional 997 shares during the last quarter.

 About Elanco Animal Health (Get Rating)